M-2499/Sql-challenge/README.md

 Data Analysis Queries

 --The repository includes a set of SQL queries designed to analyze the employee database and answer various questions.
-These queries provide insights into -----------different aspects of the organization:
+These queries provide insights into different aspects of the organization:

 --List Employee Details and Salary: Retrieve employee number, last name, first name, sex, and salary of each employee.